veracity/veracity-documentation/common/markdown/service-api/service-api.md

 ### Discover

 The primary purpose of the **Discover** view-point is to provide information about your "surroundings".
 Using it you can get information about companies, services and users in the system.
-[TODO correct?]

 #### Actions